Saturday, December 22, 2018

 The Ancient Witness

-Oh, Grandfather's mulberry, celestial specter of time,
+Oh, Grandfather's mulberry, celestial spectre of time,

 How many eons have you stood sentinel?